zhenry9/ullr/docs/intro.rst

 ~~~~~~~~~~~~~~~~~~
 Ullr borrows terminology from the original RS-232 specification, specifically
 the terms "DCE" and "DTE".
 "DCE" stands for Data Circuit-terminating Equipment.
-These are the serial devices, such as timers, sensors, and printers.
+These are the serial devices, such as timers, sensors, and thermometers.
 "DTE"
 stands for Data Terminal Equipment.
 These are the computers and software
 instances.
-The RS-232 protocol connects DCE equipment to DTE equipment.
+The RS-232 protocol is how DCE devices communicate with DTE devices
+over a serial cable.

+Serial cables have a major drawback: they are only good for ten meters or so.
+Ullr solves this problem by tranporting serial messages with the MQTT protocol.

 MQTT Messaging Protocol
 ~~~~~~~~~~~~~~~~~~~~~~~